 Military bases in Missouri are an important piece in our overall nations defense.
 Missouri is mid western state with a population of over 6 million people.
 Missouri is bordered by eight states.
 Iowa, Illinois, Kentucky, Tennessee, Arkansas, Oklahoma, Kansas, and Nebraska.

-Military Bases in Missouri
+Map of Military Bases in Missouri

 Camp Clark played a role in many US conflicts over the past 100 years.
 Beginning with the Mexican border insurrection in 1916 to the present War on Terror, Camp Clark has played its part.
 Located in Nevada, Missouri, it was founded in 1908 for the Army National Guard to use as a training site.
 It was initially used as an assembly point for those stationed in Central America during the Mexican Border War.
 In WWII, it became a POW camp, consisting of three compounds and built to hold 1,000 prisoners.
 From 1998 to 2003 it was home to a National Guard program geared toward high school dropouts.
 For 22 weeks students would participate in training to increase their work ethic, self-esteem and discipline.
 Today it is a military training facility used by the Missouri National Guard.